Skip to product information

 • Clinically Proven Wavelengths:

-• Blue Light (405-470nm): Antimicrobial, reduces bacterial load on eyelid margins for Meibomian Gland Dysfunction (MGD).
+• Blue Light (405-470nm) Antimicrobial, reducing the bacterial load on eyelid margins for Meibomian Gland Dysfunction (MGD), and can also treat blepharitis, styes, and demodex.

 • Adjustable Settings: Customize intensity and duration for individual protocols.